-Launching MedTeX, the accelerator for medical technology
+Launching MedTeX, the accelerator for startups in health technology

-The Barcelona Science Park (PCB), the Bosch i Gimpera Foundation (FBG) and the Barcelona Entrepreneurship Institute (BIE) are giving the go ahead for the MedTeX acceleration programme, a ground-breaking initiative —co-financed by ACCIÓ— to boost emerging enterprises with an innovative business project that shows a clear international commitment within the field of medical technologies and digital health.
+The Barcelona Science Park (PCB), the Bosch i Gimpera Foundation (FBG) and the Barcelona Entrepreneurship Institute (BIE) are giving the go ahead for the MedTeX acceleration programme, a ground-breaking initiative —co-financed by ACCIÓ— to boost emerging enterprises with an innovative business project that shows a clear international commitment within the field of medical technologies and eHealth.

 Within the framework of this initiative, eleven start-ups (that have existed for less than 5 years) will receive free training, mentoring and advice from 23 mentors and experts in strategic areas such as team management, sales and marketing, commercial law, financing and internalisation, for a period of 5 months, within the strategic hub known as Barcelona Science Park, an international benchmark in promoting innovation in life sciences.